 If you were injured after using the recalled CPAP machine, you could recover a significant amount of compensation.
-Founding Partner Jon Ostroff and the experienced attorneys at Ostroff Injury Law can help you hold Phillips Respironics accountable for hiding critical information from doctors and consumers.
+Founding Partner Jon Ostroff and the experienced attorneys at Ostroff Godshall Injury and Accident Lawyers can help you hold Phillips Respironics accountable for hiding critical information from doctors and consumers.

 Why Was the Phillips CPAP Machine Recalled?

 According to a June 2021 notice released by the United States Food and Drug Administration (FDA), the CPAP recall is necessary because of degrading/deteriorating insulating foam used in these machines to reduce noise and vibration.
 When the foam disintegrates, it produces black debris and releases harmful chemicals into the airways of its user.
 Users of these machines are at risk for inhaling toxic chemicals or swallowing dangerous debris.